Feral Druid Compendium

 Mythic Manaforge Omega Raid Builds

-[!ERROR] These builds are largely guesses based on ptr testing (which is incredibly liable to change).
-Dimensius especially.
-This will change with more information.
+These builds are liable to change with more information.

 Please note you can significantly customise the above, see the talent write-up in the following M+ section.
 Or take inspiration from the given Mythic Raid talents.